sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_59_EFLAGSregister/Quiz01.md

 **Description**

-a) Zero Flag will be set in this case.

-b) Zero Flag will be set in this case.

-c) Zero Flag will be set in this case.

-d) Zero Flag will be set in this case.
+Zero Flag will be set in this case.

 ---
 ---